USIU-Hackathon/guide/hackathon.md

 #### Venue?

 - School of Science Building - LT3.

-- cabling/ reliable WiFi, microphone, speakers - sockets.
+Multemedia and cabling/ reliable WiFi, microphone, speakers - sockets; and duck tape to ground the cables.

 #### Who will attend? (must be USIU student)